 Money has to be a means to an end.
 Achieving financial freedom should not be the only goal.
 It should be part of a broader vision with more objectives that will create a fulfilling ensemble.

-6. Your job and leisure activities don’t matter, your attitude towards them does
+6. Your job and leisure activities don’t matter, your attitude toward them does

-For thousands of years, men have had habitual activities.
-No matter the cultural background, the vast majority of people perform a certain routine for a certain benefit.
+For thousands of years, humans have had habitual activities.
+No matter the cultural background, the vast majority of people perform a routine for a benefit.

 The Alaskan Iñupiat tribesmen traditionally spent their days fishing and hunting around icy rivers to secure food supplies.
 They never had any concept of money or possessions.
-They had a simple job with a simple purpose.
+They had a simple job with a clear purpose.

 Would an Alaskan tribesman have questioned why he spent most of his existence hunting walrus and caribou?
 He wouldn’t.
-He knew exactly what the purpose of his job was.
-Putting food onto the table to ensure his tribe’s survival in the cold.
+He knew what the purpose of his job was.
+He needed to put food on the table to ensure his tribe’s survival in the cold.

-Knowing why we perform a certain activity is key to focusing on the task at hand.
-As a minimalist, the essential point is to recognize the meaning behind our job and leisure activities.
+Knowing why we perform a habitual activity is key to focusing on the task at hand.
+As a minimalist, the essential point is to recognize the purpose of our job and leisure activities.

 Regardless of what we do, we need the right attitude towards our daily activities.
 We need to focalize our efforts on what we are trying to accomplish.

 As soon as we work towards a tangible goal with a clear idea behind our endeavors, we will have the mental freedom to sustain our effort and to excel in what we do.

-Once achieved, it will be so much easier to perform a certain activity over a long period because the number of distractions and doubts will be minimized.
+Once achieved, it will be significantly easier to perform our activity over a long period because we’ll minimize doubts and distractions.

 7. When it comes to design, minimalists seek a combination of beauty and functionality

-While most of the aforementioned principles of minimalism directly concern our mindset, design plays a major role as well.
+Most of the principles of minimalism concern our mindset, but design plays a substantial role as well.
 Most minimalists would agree that design has to be both beautiful and functional.